bartkummel/atom-dark-solarized-ui/README.md

 ![Screenshot](https://raw.githubusercontent.com/bartkummel/atom-dark-ui/master/screenshot.png)

-This theme is not released yet.
-To use it, add it as a Git theme, via **Settings** > **Install** > and then paste the GitHub URL of this repo in the search box.
+This theme a work in progress.
 Any feedback is more than welcome.